clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 We provide a pre-configured |CL| VMware image that can be run on a VMware ESXi 6.5 host.

-If manuall installation is preferred, refer to :ref:`vmware-esxi-install-cl`.
+If manual installation is preferred, refer to :ref:`vmware-esxi-install-cl`.

 .. note::